 During the 1980s and 1990s, Stuller was arguably one of the most widely published magazine writers in the country, and a frequent contributor to Writer’s Digest.
 Today, he often writes for NCGA Golf – look for the piece about the Hole-in-One and its consequences on pages 52 and 53 in the Spring 2017 edition, and a feature on the nine-hole Old Brockway course in Lake Tahoe, on pages 44 and 45 of the Summer 2017 edition – the Southern California Golf Association’s Fore magazine, and posts features on golf, equipment and travel for The A Position.
 For roughly two decades he’s been a member of the Golf Writers Association of America, and the California Golf Writers & Broadcasters Association.

-Stuller’s human subjects ranged from OJ Simpson to Dr. Denton Cooley, Bill Walsh, Leslie Nielsen, Milton Friedman, General Jimmy Doolittle, Ricardo Montalbán, John Wooden, Charles Schwab, Bruce Jenner and Leo Buscaglia.
+Stuller’s human subjects ranged from OJ Simpson to Dr. Denton Cooley, Bill Walsh, Leslie Nielsen, Milton Friedman, Doug Harvey, General Jimmy Doolittle, Ricardo Montalbán, John Wooden, Charles Schwab, Bruce Jenner and Leo Buscaglia.
 (His first national cover story was for the November, 1978 issue of Sport magazine, on Simpson’s trade from Buffalo to the San Francisco 49ers.)
 With an exceptionally strong voice, he also wrote authoritative pieces on cultural trends, cardiac surgery, golf & travel, professional sports, Alcatraz, business, engineering, sports science, the histories of cleanliness and shaving and politics, while often focusing on natural history.
 Wrote Sea Frontiers Editor Bonnie Bilyeu Gordon, about a feature on coastal formation and erosion: “We were lucky to entice Jay Stuller to write about beaches for us.
 His style makes entertainment of science.”